-Additionally, transferring HEMs between partners exposes customer PII as many HEMs are easily reversible and will expose the user’s original email address.
-RampIDs do not have this weakness, and protect a customer’s PII from being exposed when it’s shared with the media partners.
+Additionally, transferring HEMs between partners exposes customer directly identifiable personal data as many HEMs are easily reversible and will expose the user’s original email address.
+RampIDs do not have this weakness, and protect a customer’s directly identifiable personal data from being exposed when it’s shared with the media partners.

-Lastly, no identifier has more operational support through the programmatic media ecosystem than the RampID, a pseudonymous ID that preserves consumer privacy by obscuring personally identifiable information (PII).
+Lastly, no identifier has more operational support through the programmatic media ecosystem than the RampID, a pseudonymous ID that preserves consumer privacy by obscuring directly identifiable personal data.
 Unlike HEMs, there is no audience drop-off with RampIDs, so advertisers can maximize their media-buying effort with increased addressable audiences to power privacy-first, data-driven marketing campaigns across DPS, SSPs, and publishers.